Aranda-Lasch/Enlace/README.md

 ## Usage

 /build
-contains minified version uploaded to Art BLocks
-The Random Seed can be set on line 1234
+contains the minified version uploaded to Art BLocks The random seed can be set on line 9 in tokenData.js

 /src
-contains the working files with a GUI
+contains the working files with a interactive GUI

 There is no built step, everything was built manually.